Effect of geometry on the dewetting of granular chains by evaporation: Introduction

-The mechanism of liquid flow through pores in the PSZ has been described by two models.
-In the first model, the transport of liquid through the PSZ is explained by the polydispersity of the pores.
-Pore size distribution is the key point that permits liquid flow from larger pores into smaller ones~\cite{Lehmann08, Shokri08}.
-In the second model, polydispersity is not a necessary ingredient.
-Individual pore size and shape is what governs the transport of liquid~\cite{Dong95, Chauvet09, Prat07, Chauvet10}.
-It has been shown both experimentally and numerically that corners within the pore walls help maintain the stability of the films~\cite{Chauvet09, Yiotis12b} and that the evaporation rate is influenced by sharp corner edges~\cite{Prat07, Dong95}.
-Films that carpet these corner edges act as hydraulic pathways for easy and rapid transport of water from the bulk out of the porous medium.
-Furthermore, it has been demonstrated that the evaporation mechanism out of a complex porous medium is perfectly analogous to the evaporation mechanism out of a square capillary tube, opening new routes towards a simplified and accurate description of evaporation~\cite{Prat07, Yiotis12b}.
-The geometry of the corners of the square tube influence the curvature of the corner films, which could help disrupt or maintain liquid film stability~\cite{Yiotis12a, Yiotis12b}.
-This square tube model has been very useful for predicting evaporation rates~\cite{Camassel05, Chauvet09, Yiotis12a, Yiotis12b}.
-Still, to improve our understanding of the evaporation process, it is necessary to examine the stability of liquid films and its relation to granular packing geometry.
+The study of liquid flow through pores in the PSZ has been described by several approaches.
+In one approach, the liquid transport through the PSZ is explained by the pore polydispersity.
+Pore size distribution is the key point that induces a pressure difference that permits liquid flow from larger pores into smaller ones ~\cite{Lehmann08, Shokri08}.
+In another approach, individual pore shape is what controls the transport of liquid~\cite{Dong95, Chauvet09, Prat07, Chauvet10}, particularly the presence of sharp corner edges that influence evaporation rates.
+Experiments and simulations both show that corners within the pore walls help maintain film stability ~\cite{Chauvet09, Yiotis12b, Prat07, Dong95}.
+Films that carpet these corner edges or gutters~\cite{Fuerstman07} have a pressure gradient along their length and thus act as hydraulic pathways for easy and rapid transport of water from the bulk (interior of the porous medium) to the surface.
+Recent results~\cite{Chen18} have demonstrated hydraulic connectivity from chains of liquid bridges proving that small quantities of fluid can have a huge impact on the transport properties in granular materials~\cite{Herminghaus05, Reiser15}.
+All these research highlight the fact that drying in porous media is complex.
+As different approaches subsist, certain aspects have yet to find sufficient explanations.

-In this paper, we study the evaporation out of a circular capillary tube filled with monodisperse glass beads.
-By changing the ratio between the tube diameter and the glass bead, we control the conformation of the beads in the tube from straight to close-packed.
-We show that packing configurations play a significant role in the stability of the liquid film network during evaporation and also contributes to transition from a capillary-supported to a diffusion-controlled regime.